gajabaar/2024-playground/README.md

     ssh-keygen -t rsa -b 4096 -C "sudogajendra@gmail.com"
     ```

     This creates a new SSH key, using the provided email as a label.
+[See more](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent).
 2. When prompted to "Enter a file in which to save the key," press Enter.
 This accepts the default file location.

     ```bash